 F5 sometimes deprecates modules.
-However, before the modules go away, you should have enough time to upgrade to a new version of Ansible.
+Before the modules go away, you should have enough time to upgrade to a new version of Ansible.

-New releases of Ansible happen approximately once a quarter.
+New releases of Ansible happen approximately once per quarter.

 With this in mind, the following process should allow you between three and six months to upgrade your Ansible installation to the new code.